djdrysdale/digital-garden/posts/why-do-ux-research.md

   - "research"
 description: "Whether you do user research, customer research, market research, product research, it’s never been about getting customers to just tell you want they want."
 ---

-#### _Whether you do user research, customer research, market research, product research, it’s never been about getting customers to just tell you want they want._

 I think every UX researcher’s heard the quote.

 “If I had asked my customers what they wanted, they would have said a faster horse.”